wearewondrous/administration_language_tweaks/README.md

         1. URL

     2.2.
 Configure the administration language /admin/config/regional/language/detection/administration_language

-    Enable translation by path for
+    PATHS

-    - Contextual links, the contextual links ar loaded via ajax by calling "/contextual/render"
+    - add path /contextual/render for contextual links, the path is loaded via ajax by calling "/contextual/render"

       Hint: The contextual links are cached via the browser Session Storage, clear all Drupal.contextual.*

+    ADMIN ROUTES

+    - Enable to automatically apply on routes with option _admin_route